Dlloydev/Toggle/README.md

 ##### Description

 This function sets the duration in milliseconds that the returned value is true.
-The mode parameter sets what blink responds to: onPress( 0), onRelease (1), onChange (2).
+The mode parameter sets what blink responds to: onChange (0), onPress( 1) default, onRelease (2).

 ##### Syntax